 Online Programs

-Wake Tech's Distance Learning programs enhance the learning experience and increase student success overall.
-The programs succeed by partnering with leading educational organizations, such as Ed2Go, CareerStep and other platforms, to deliver instruction online and by providing relevant courses and quality instruction.
+Wake Tech's distance learning programs enhance the learning experience and increase student success overall.
+The programs succeed by partnering with leading educational organizations Ed2Go and CareerStep to deliver instruction online and by providing relevant courses and quality instruction.
 Wake Tech has a reputation for quality and for the strength of its faculty; online courses make these resources available to a greater number of students.

 Commercial Craft Brewing